Paulius0112/aws-solution-architect-associate/compute.md

 - Termination policies control the instances which are terminated first when a scale-in event occurs
     - The default termination policy ensures thats EC2 instances span AZ evenly for high availability
     - You can enable **Instance Protection** which prevents Auto Scaling from scaling in and terminating the EC2 instances
+- If Auto Scaling fails to launch instances in a specific AZ it will try othe AZs until successful
+- The default health check grace period is 300 seconds
+- An imbalance may occur due to:
+    - Manually removing AZs/subnets from the configuration
+    - Manually terminating EC2 instances
+    - EC2 capacity issues
+    - Spot price is reached
+- All Elastic IPs and EBS volumes are detached from terminated EC2 instances and will need to be manually reattached
+- Once an EC2 instance enters the temrinating state it cannot be put back into service again
+    - However, there is a short period of time in which an AWS CLI command can be run to change an instance to healthy
+- Termination of unhealthy instances happens first, then Auto Scaling attempts to launch new instances to replace terminated instnaces.
+This is different to AZ rebalancing
+- When detaching an EC2 instance you can optionally decrement the ASG's desired capacity (to prevent from launching another instance)
+- An instance can only be attached to one Auto Scaling group at a time
+- You can suspend and then resume one or more of the scaling processes for your ASG at any time
+    - This can be useful when if you want to investigate an issue with an application and make changes without invoking the scaling processes
+- You can manually move an instance from an ASG and put it in the standby state
+    - Instances in the standby state are still managed by Auto Scaling, are charged as normal, and do not count towards available EC2 instance for workload/application use.
+    - Standby state can be used for performing updates/changes/troubleshooting etc. without health checks being performed or replacement instances being launched.
+- Deleting Auto Scaling group will terminate all EC2 instances
+- You can mix Spot instances with on-demand (**when using launch template**)
+- **Merging ASG**
+    - Can merge multiople single AZ auto scaling groups into a single multi-AZ ASG
+    - Merging can only be performed by using the CLI
+    - The process is to rezone one of the groups to cover/span the other AZs for the other ASGs and then delete the other ASGs
+    - This can be performed on ASGs with or without ELBs attached to them
+- **Cooldown Period:**
+    - The cooldown period is a setting you can configure for your Auto Scaling group that helps to ensure that it doesn’t launch or terminate additional instances before the previous scaling activity takes effect.
+    - A default cooldown period of 300 seconds is applied when you create your Auto Scaling group.
+    - You can configure the cooldown period when you create the Auto Scaling group.
+    - You can override the default cooldown via scaling-specific cooldown.
+- The warm-up period is the period in which a newly launched EC2 instance in an ASG that uses step scaling is not considered toward the ASG metrics.
+- *Information about ASG health checks*
+    - By default uses EC2 status checks
+    - Can also use ELB health checks and custom health check
+    - ELB health checks are in addition to the EC2 status checks
+    - If any health check returns an unhealthy status the instance will be terminated
+    - With ELB an instance is marked as unhealthy if ELB reports it as OutOfService
+    - A healthy instance enters the InService state
+    - If an instance is marked as unhealthy it will be scheduled for replacement
+    - If connection draining is enabled, Auto Scaling waits for in-flight requests to complete or timeout before terminating instances
+    - The health check grace period allows a period of time for a new instance to warm up before performing a health check (300 seconds by default)

 ## SPOT instances and fleets

 - Use unused EC2 capacity in the AWS cloud.
 Are available at up to 90% discount comparaed to On-Demand.
 Can use for stateless, fault-tolerant or flexiable applications, such as big data, containeriz workloads, CI/CD, web servers, HPC and other test workloads.
 They are not good for persistent workloads, critical jobs and databases
 - To use the Spot Instances, you must first decide on your maximum Spot price.
 The instance will be provisioned so long as the Spot price is below your maximum Spot price.
 Hourly spot price varies depending on capacity and region
 - If spot price goes above your maximum, you have two minutes to choose wheter to stop or terminate your instance